-Condensation forms when an area experiences high levels of relative humidity, poor ventilation and low temperatures on walls or surfaces.
-Along with clean working conditions, appropriate storage temperatures and safe handling, condensation prevention and control is one of the top ways to control food-borne illnesses, such as listeria, salmonella, shingella, Escherichia coli, vibrio and cryptosporidium.
+Condensation forms when an area experiences high levels of relative humidity, poor ventilation, and low temperatures on walls or surfaces.
+Along with clean working conditions, appropriate storage temperatures and safe handling, condensation prevention, and control are some of the top ways to control food-borne illnesses, such as listeria, salmonella, shigella, Escherichia coli, Vibrio, and cryptosporidium.
 Such pathogens can survive for long periods in food processing environments, particularly in moist areas.

-Microorganisms, such as fungi, may naturally grow where food is grown, processed and stored.
+Microorganisms, such as fungi, may naturally grow where food is grown, processed, and stored.
 Fungus, or mold, is associated with numerous health-related problems, such as upper respiratory illnesses.
-When ingested, the mycotoxins in mold may cause allergic reactions, respiratory illnesses and digestive illnesses.
+When ingested, the mycotoxins in the mold may cause allergic reactions, respiratory illnesses, and digestive illnesses.
 Some molds produce aflatoxins, cancer-causing toxins, in foods.
-It only takes as little as a couple hours for pathogens and microorganisms to grow in cold storage areas and facilities.
+It only takes as little as a couple of hours for pathogens and microorganisms to grow in cold storage areas and facilities.

 Dangers of Condensation to Cold Storage Units and Warehouses

 Electronics designed specifically for cold storage areas experience difficulties when exposed to humidity and condensation.
 For example:

 - Screens accumulate frost, making it difficult for workers to be productive, see prompts, and input data.

 - Barcode readers and other image-capturing devices accumulate frost on optical ports, making workers resort to manual entry.